NCAA eligibility GPA comes from 16 core courses on an unweighted scale. Why a 3.7 report card can read as 2.9 to the NCAA.

 What counts as a core course

 Every high school files an approved course list with the NCAA, so a class only counts as core if it is on that list.
 This is exactly why families need to check early instead of assuming a class qualifies.
+The same class title can be core at one school and not at another.

 The GPA and test-score sliding scale

-For college baseball eligibility requirements, the number you will see cited most often is a 2.3 core-course GPA for Division I and a 2.2 core-course GPA for Division II.
+For college baseball and softball eligibility requirements, the number you will see cited most often is a 2.3 core-course GPA for Division I and a 2.2 core-course GPA for Division II.
 Those are commonly required minimums, not magic guarantees, and the NCAA uses a sliding scale that weighs core-course GPA against test scores.

 This is the honest answer to "what GPA do you need to play college sports."
 There is no one number for every athlete and every division.
 There is a framework, and your athlete's job is to stay comfortably above the line so a slow testing season never costs them a roster spot.